Deepanshi1529/Dice-Game/README.md

 + ## Setting Attribute of each number
   Each number generated will be associated with their specified image using the setAttribute method.
 + ## Setting the necessary conditions
-  randomNumber1 comes out to be greater than ranndomNumber2 --> player1 wins
+  randomNumber1 comes out to be greater than ranndomNumber2 --> player1 wins <br>
-  randomNumber2 comes out to be greater than ranndomNumber1 --> player2 wins
+  randomNumber2 comes out to be greater than ranndomNumber1 --> player2 wins <br>
   randomNumber 1 comes out to be equal to randomNumber2 --> draw